 Here are some other help desk metrics you can explore:

 - Resource performance

 Help desk metrics provide an accurate way of measuring your team’s performance.
 The top 5 metrics include ticket volume, open tickets vs. closed, response and resolution time, and customer satisfaction.

-The insights gained from these metrics can help you make system and process changes and improve overall customer experience.
+The insights obtained from analyzing these metrics within your helpdesk ticketing system can assist you in making necessary system and process adjustments, ultimately enhancing the overall customer experience.